Skip to content

 Effective Family Wealth Planning

-The Dixcart Group has over forty-five years’ experience in assisting clients to run and manage Family Offices.
+The Dixcart Group has over forty-five years’ family wealth planning experience and assists clients in running and managing Family Offices.

 We are very familiar with the issues facing families in this ever-changing international world and have extensive experience in providing trustee services in a number of jurisdictions.